 Glazier Appraisals specializes in appraising furniture, artwork, china, coins, jewellery and all household goods in respect to settling an estate or matrimonial (divorce) situations.
 We also provide appraisals for charitable donations and insurance purposes.
+Please feel call us 416-569-9040 for any questions.

 Our main appraiser Dan Glazier, has been appraising, buying and selling furniture, antiques, china, collectables and household goods for over 25+ years.
-Dan has been a certified personal property appraiser with the Canada Personal Property Appraisers Group since 2000.
+Dan has been a certified and accredited personal property appraiser with the Canada Personal Property Appraisers Group since 2000.

 Settling an estate can be a very stressful job.
 As an executor you have been entrusted to carry out the wishes of the estate as swiftly and exactly as possible.
 Having a professional appraisal from one of our certified appraisers helps all parties involved steer through these emotional and stressful times.